The Kill and Killall commands in Linux: how to kill processes correctly

 ps aux | grep gedit

-This gives us a much smaller list:
+This returns a much more reduced list:

 andres 10081 0.3 0.7 666388 35004 ?
 Sl 11:21 0:00 /usr/bin/gedit --gapplication-service andres 10231 0.0 0.0 113020 2248 pts/0 S+ 11:24 0:00 grep --color=auto gedit